 TGbe editor: at P455 of IEEE P802.11be™/D2.0, please make the following changes in 35.3.16.5 PPDU end time alignment (CID 10861)

-When an AP MLDsimultaneously transmits to the STAs of a non-AP MLD operating on a pair of NSTR links for that MLD and at least one of the PPDUs carries a frame that is soliciting an immediate response, then
+When an AP MLD with the NSTR Power Save subfield in MLD Capabilities and Operations subfield equal to 0, simultaneously transmits to the STAs of a non-AP MLD operating on a pair of NSTR links for that MLD and at least one of the PPDUs carries a frame that is soliciting an immediate response, then

-The AP shall align the end time of the PPDUs soliciting an immediate response per the rules defined in this subclause, except if the PPDU carries a high priority frame.
+The AP shall align the end time of the PPDUs soliciting an immediate response, per the rules defined in this subclause, except if the PPDU carries a high priority frame.

-When an AP MLD is required to align the end time of simultaneously transmitted PPDUs, it shall satisfy the following conditions:
+When an AP MLD with the NSTR Power Save subfield in MLD Capabilities and Operations subfield equal to 0, is required to align the end time of simultaneously transmitted PPDUs, it shall satisfy the following conditions:

 The AP MLD shall ensure that the difference between the end times of simultaneously transmitted PPDUs is less than or equal to 8μs (see NOTE 2), where the end time of the PPDU is the time of the end of the last OFDM symbol or the time of the end of the packet extension if present, whichever is later.

-The AP MLD shall ensure that the end time of one or more PPDUs that carries a frame soliciting an immediate response frame is at most 4μs (see NOTE 3) earlier than the end time of any of PPDUs containing a Trigger frame with the CS Required subfield to 1.
+The AP MLD shall ensure that the end time of one or more PPDUs that carries a frame soliciting an immediate response frame, is at most 4μs (see NOTE 3) earlier than the end time of any of PPDUs containing a Trigger frame with the CS Required subfield equal to 1.

 3. Proposed Text Change for “9.4.2.312.2.2 Common Info field of the Basic Multi-Link element”